sergiocortessat/sergiocortessat/README.md

 ## Other Skills

 - Leadership
-- Bitcoin and Blockchain knowledge certificated
+- Bitcoin and Blockchain knowledge certificate
 - Knowledge on cryptos and Fintech Markets
 - Blog writer
 - Project management